tekichan/sdui4j/README.md

 # SDUI4J - Stable Diffusion User Interface for Java

 SDUI4J (Stable Diffusion User Interface for Java) is a standalone Graphic User Interface (GUI) program designed to showcase the capabilities of Stable Diffusion, a powerful text-to-image model.
-Built using Java, JavaFX, and RESTful APIs, SDUI4J provides an intuitive platform for interacting with Stable Diffusion.
+Built using JavaFX, SDUI4J provides an intuitive platform for interacting with Stable Diffusion.

 ![Screenshot](sdui4j_screenshot.png)